ADITYA160803/AI-Project-/README.md

 ## 📌 Notes

-- Dataset is not included due to licensing restrictions.
 - Only trained model files are included for prediction.
 - ANN & CNN can also be integrated into Flask if required.

 ---

-## 📥 Download README.md

-This file is provided below.